Azure/kubeflow-labs/4-helm/README.md

 A package is named a **Chart**.

-You can either create you own one, or pull and install some official one such as Wordpress, GitLab, Apache Spark, etc...
+You can either create you own, or pull and install an official one such as Wordpress, GitLab, Apache Spark, etc...

-You can find a list of the official one here : [https://github.com/kubernetes/charts/tree/master/stable](https://github.com/kubernetes/charts/tree/master/stable)
+You can find a list of the official ones here : [https://github.com/kubernetes/charts/tree/master/stable](https://github.com/kubernetes/charts/tree/master/stable)

 To use Helm, you need to have the [CLI installed on your machine](https://github.com/kubernetes/helm/blob/master/docs/install.md)

-Let's try to deploy a official Chart such as the popular [Wordpress](https://github.com/kubernetes/charts/tree/master/stable/wordpress)
+Let's try to deploy an official Chart such as the popular [Wordpress](https://github.com/kubernetes/charts/tree/master/stable/wordpress)

 ```bash
 helm install stable/wordpress
 ```

-After few seconds you should see the following answer in your terminal :
+After a few seconds you should see the following output in your terminal :

 ```bash
 ...